ROCm/HIP/docs/how-to/performance_guidelines.rst

 Multiprocessor level
 -------------------------------------------------------------------------------
-Multiprocessor-level optimization involves maximizing parallel execution within each multiprocessor on a device.
-Each multiprocessor can execute a number of threads concurrently, and the total number of threads that can run in parallel is determined by the number of concurrent threads each multiprocessor can handle.
+Multiprocessor level optimization involves maximizing parallel execution within each multiprocessor on a device.
+The key to multiprocessor level optimization is to efficiently utilize the various functional units within a multiprocessor.

-The key to multiprocessor-level optimization is to efficiently utilize the various functional units within a multiprocessor.
-This can be achieved by ensuring a sufficient number of resident warps, as at every instruction issue time, a warp scheduler selects an instruction that is ready to execute.
-This instruction can be another independent instruction of the same warp, exploiting :ref:`instruction optimization<instruction-level parallelism>`, or more commonly an instruction of another warp, exploiting thread-level parallelism.
+For example ensure a sufficient number of resident warps, so that every clock cycle an instruction from a warp is ready for execution.
+This instruction can be another independent instruction of the same warp, exploiting :ref:`instruction level optimization<instruction-level parallelism>`, or more commonly an instruction of another warp, exploiting thread-level parallelism.

-In comparison, device-level optimization focuses on the device as a whole, aiming to keep all multiprocessors busy by executing enough kernels concurrently.
+In comparison, device level optimization focuses on the device as a whole, aiming to keep all multiprocessors busy by executing enough kernels concurrently.
 Both levels of optimization are crucial for achieving maximum performance.
 They work together to ensure efficient utilization of the